azizamirsaidova/azizamirsaidova.github.io/_pages/about.md

 * In summer 2022, I was awarded Data Science for Social Good Fellowship at University of Washington's eScience Institute.
 For more information, visit project's [GitHub page](https://lnkd.in/gGPDA6sa), [project's website](https://lnkd.in/g5wNRmRY) and [project's highlights in the news](https://lnkd.in/gKunGhyS).

-Outside of academics and coding, I'm a epee fencer, crossfitter, and [lifestyle photographer.](https://apps.apple.com/US/app/id588013838?mt=8)
+Outside of academics and coding, I'm an epee fencer, crossfitter, and [lifestyle photographer.](https://apps.apple.com/US/app/id588013838?mt=8)